-Valhelsia 3 is a Minecraft modpack with nearly 200 mods in it.
+Valhelsia 3 is a Minecraft modpack with over 200 mods in it.
 It can be overwhelming for anyone not used to modded minecraft and the subtle and obscure ways there are to learn about a modpack and the mods in it.

 I hear over and over in the Valhelsia 3 Discord server people asking, what’s the point? and where do I start?